 Master data management enters the personalization picture

 Unlike other data management options, master data management allows marketers to easily link customer records to other data domains – such as product and location information – to create a complete picture of the customer and their interactions with your company.
-Customer MDM solutions enable organizations to know exactly who their customers are and recognize them at any point of contact.
+A multidomain master data management solution enables organizations to know exactly who their customers are and recognize them at any point of contact.
 By having access to this overarching, up-to-date customer profile, they can create a single source of truth, populated with a consolidated “golden record” view of customer data across the enterprise.
 This can then be mapped to other data domain types to complete the view required to fuel real-time personalization.